Halogen-Free Flame Retardants: Implementation Complexities

 Understanding The Need For Halogen-Free Flame Retardants

 Halogen-free flame retardants are a step up from halogen-based flame retardants in multiple ways.
 Researchers and industry professionals acknowledged the detrimental effects of bromine and chlorine-based flame retardants in the last decade.
 This realization created a need for halogen-free alternatives.
 Products with brominated flame retardants showed bioaccumulation persistence and toxicity profiles.
-They are a significant obstacle in the circular economy as the halogenated flame retardant molecules showcase POPs characteristics when discarded.
+They are a significant obstacle in the circular economy as the halogenated flame retardant molecules showcase POP characteristics when discarded.
 Evidence suggests toxic flame retardants in wildlife, water bodies, birds, soil microbes, and humans.
 The adverse effects extend to hormonal disruptions and developmental, neurological, reproductive, immunological, and behavioral effects.
 The expansion of the halogen-free flame retardant additives market is significant as the EU and US governments impose stringent bans on the use of BFRs like decabromophenylether in electronics and electrical products.
 Industry experts anticipate that the halogen-free flame retardant additives market will reach its full potential in the coming years.

 Classification Of HFFRs